Aliikhatami94/fin-infra/src/fin_infra/docs/adr/0026-web-api-coverage-phase1.md

 ### Multiple Use Cases Supported

-Each module was designed to serve ANY fintech application, not just fin-infra-web:
+Each module was designed to serve ANY fintech application, not just fin-web:

 #### 1. Personal Finance Apps (Mint, YNAB, Personal Capital style)